SamuelOptZand/mergeconflictopdracht/js/README.md

 - de basicHaiku vinden we saai
 - verander alletwee 1 van de 3 strings in de array (zie hieronder), overleg wie welke veranderd
 ```
-["Toward those short trees","We saw a hawk descending","On a day in spring."]
+["Toward those green trees","We saw a hawk descending","On a day in spring."]
 ```
 ### regel nummers:
-- string 1 = Toward those short trees
+- string 1 = Toward those green trees
 - string 2 = We saw a hawk descending
 - string 3 = On a day in spring.